-Due to UAE law, confirmed speakers will need to submit a copy of their passport and contact information in advance of the meeting.
-More information about the DCTM requirements.
+Due to UAE law, confirmed speakers will be asked to submit their passport number and contact information in advance of the meeting.
+More information about the DTCM requirements.

 Please note that all presenters, RIPE Working Group Chairs and the RIPE Programme Committee must cover their own costs to attend a RIPE Meeting (meeting ticket, travel and accommodation).
 We have various ticket options available depending on your needs.
 In extraordinary circumstances, the RIPE Chair can waive the meeting fee for presenters.
 These requests are dealt with on a case-by-case basis via pc [at] ripe [dot] net.